Gumercindo Saraiva: Back to the pampas

 After the fall of Lapa, Saraiva headed to Curitiba, finding it completely unguarded.
 He then left to Ponta Grossa, where he faced government troops who had received reinforcements from São Paulo, forcing him to retreat, beginning the withdrawal and return to Rio Grande do Sul, now beset by government troops.

-Marching through three states, since his departure from Jaguarão until the his return to the south, Gumercindo Saraiva and his troops traveled more than 3,000 km on horseback.
+Marching through three states, since his departure from Jaguarão until his return to the south, Gumercindo Saraiva and his troops traveled more than 3,000 km on horseback.

 On June 27, 1894 he faced his last great battle.
 On 10 August he was killed by a gunshot wound to the chest, before the start of the battle of Carovi, the place became known as Capão da Batalha, today in the municipality of Capão do Cipó.
 In a war of atrocities on both sides, two days after Saraiva was buried in the cemetery of Santo Antônio de Capuchinhos, currently in the municipality of Itacurubi, his body was removed from the grave and had his head cut off and taken in a hatbox to governor Júlio de Castilhos.
 His body was later taken and buried in the municipal cemetery of Santa Vitória do Palmar, without the head.